 GPRC researcher and inventor Dr. Weixing Tan and his team have spent over a decade researching the most efficient way to mass-produce microalgae, single-celled microorganisms that naturally grow in fresh and marine water.
-Their research and development led them to build what is currently the world’s most efficient photobioreactor (PBR), a microalgae mass cultivation device that will be familiar to you if you’ve ever spied its famous glittering green tubes through the solarium window on our Grande Prairie campus.
+Their research and development led them to build what is currently the world’s most efficient photobioreactor (PBR), a microalgae mass cultivation device.
 The PBR uses solar energy and a pH-balanced nutrient recipe to maximize the efficiency of microalgae growth.

 There are many reasons why scientists are becoming more interested in cultivating microalgae on a large scale.
 Microalgae is up to 100 times more efficient at capturing greenhouse gases than traditional crops, making it an appealing solution for carbon emission reduction.
-It does not take up large spaces of farmable land to grow, and produces valuable by-products that can be used to produce feedstock for fish, animals and even people, dietary supplements and nutraceuticals, cosmetics, and biofuel for vehicles.
-It can also remove pollutants like acid rain compounds and particulates from air as well as phosphates and heavy metals from wastewater.
+It does not take up large spaces of arable land to grow, and yields valuable by-products that can be used to produce feedstock for fish, animals, and even people, dietary supplements and nutraceuticals, cosmetics, and biofuel for vehicles.
+It can also remove pollutants like acid rain compounds and particulates from the air as well as phosphates and heavy metals from wastewater.

 Scientists have become increasingly interested in large-scale cultivation of microalgae in recent years.
 This type of single-celled microorganism is highly efficient at sequestering carbon dioxide, hydrogen sulfide, and other greenhouse gases, making it a viable solution for carbon emission reduction.
 In addition, microalgae have the ability to absorb heavy metals, phosphates, and other pollutants found in air and wastewater.
 Microalgae also has commercial value, as it produces valuable by-products like proteins, omega-3, essential fatty acids, and carotenoids.